kilgorezer/KilgorezersAdvancedStuff/README.md

 # Kilgorezer's Advanced Stuff
-This mod lets you craft the uncraftable.
+This mod lets you craft the uncraftable and even asend to creative mode to craft even more crazy resources.
+(Hint: Book and Quill) \